userfrosting/learn/20.recipes/04.custom-login-page/docs.md

 - Change the destination the user is taken to after a successful login
 - Changing the visual style of the login page

 If you haven't already, set up your site Sprinkle as per the instructions in ["Your First UserFrosting Site"](/sprinkles/first-site).
-For the purposes of this tutorial, we will call our Sprinkle `site`.
+For the purposes of this tutorial, we will call our Sprinkle `site` with `App\Site` as a base namespace..

-[notice]This recipe was sponsored by [adm.ninja](https://adm.ninja).
+[notice]This recipe was originally sponsored by [adm.ninja](https://adm.ninja).
 [Get in touch with the UserFrosting team](https://chat.userfrosting.com) if you want to sponsor a custom recipe for your organization![/notice]

 ## Disabling registration